C-Radius/.dotfiles/README.md

 My linux configuration files.

-Configuration files for awesome wm, neovim, ranger, mpd, termite, compton and more will be put automatically in .config directory.
+Configuration files for i3 wm, neovim, ranger, mpd, kitty, picom and more will be put automatically in .config directory.
 An extra "Bin" Folder will be added in home directory.

 **WARNING**

 In case someone does download this repo.
 InstallSystem.sh script will delete:

+-   ~/Bin
+-   ~/.icons
+-   ~/.ncmpcpp
+-   ~/.xinitrc
+-   ~/.zshrc
+-   ~/.zprofile
+-   ~/.xdefaults
+-   ~/.irssi
+-   ~/.themes
--   ~/.config/awesome
+-   ~/.config/i3
 -   ~/.config/ranger
 -   ~/.config/mpd
 -   ~/.config/nvim
+-   ~/.config/rofi
+-   ~/.config/nitrogen
+-   ~/.config/kitty
+-   ~/.mpd
+-   ~/.polybar
+-   ~/.Thunar
+-   ~/.picom.cfg
--   ~/Bin
+-   ~/.dunst

 Keep that in mind before you download.